WHY DO WE ARGUE ABOUT MONEY?

-If this is you, what you’re going through is not that unusual.
-The money argument isn’t the exception in couples’ relationships – it’s far more common than you might think.
+If this is you, you’re not alone.
+The money argument isn’t the exception in a couple’s relationship, it’s far more common than you might think.

-Sadly, around 75% of relationships break up because of money related issues.
+Sadly, around 75% of relationships break ups are caused by money related issues.
 So, all the more reason to get your ‘stuff’ together and get on to building a happy life together.

 Why is this?
-Well, sometimes the ‘money’ arguments are really about money, but money arguments can also mask other issues within the relationship.
-This is because we are emotional beings and we easily attach meanings to money that really has nothing to do with 1+1=2.
+Well, sometimes the ‘money’ arguments are really about money, but sometimes money arguments are a symptom of other issues within the relationship.
+This is because we are emotional beings, and we easily attach meanings and emotion to money that really has nothing to do with 1+1=2.

 It may seem the argument is about money, but it may well be about who ‘wears the pants’ in the relationship.
 Or about trust (or lack of it) or any of a myriad of other emotions that are part of being in a relationship.